adamjralph/protojs/README.md

 It is intended that this app have the following features:

 * A web user interface using html and css to for input and output
-* A form for entering expenses with the following data ** Cost
+* A form for entering name of the item as a string and the price as integer
+* A button to submit the data
+* A display of currently entered items and price
+* A calculate button which initiates sun of all prices and displays results